Charles Bronson gets the Cannon treatment in Michael Winner’s contentious thriller.

 Looking to cash in on the exploitation market, Golan-Globus would buy the rights to second-rate screenplays and put them into production, tapping into the popular horror and action genres as the video boom continued to swell.
 Their tenuously-linked ninja trilogy of Enter the Ninja, Revenge of the Ninja and Ninja III: the Domination would fuel the ninja craze of the mid-1980’s, bringing martial arts master Shô Kosugi to western shores.
 But as well as creating their own stars, their ultimate goal was to reach a more mainstream audience, and Charles Bronson was their original go-to guy.

-Golan-Globus had Death Wish in mind before their prospective Cannon buy-out, and after purchasing the rites to the series turned to veteran director Winner, their controversy-creates-cash mantra the perfect antidote for his flailing career.
+Golan-Globus had Death Wish in mind before their prospective Cannon buy-out, and after purchasing the rights to the series turned to veteran director Winner, their controversy-creates-cash mantra the perfect antidote for his flailing career.
 Death Wish II was so detached from its source material that Death Wish author, Brian Garfield, wrote his own sequel, claiming, ‘They’d made a hero out of him [Kersey].
 I thought I’d shown that he was a very sick man.’

 Called out by feminists repulsed by Winner’s emphasis on graphic rape and violence against women, the British director had his own take on a movie that Golan-Globus insisted was a fair reflection on modern American society.
-‘Rape never dates,’ Winner announced to a suitably horrified society, grinning from ear-to-ear with every dubious counterargument and puffing on a cigar with the satisfaction of a man who had achieved his goal and then some.
+‘Rape never dates,’ Winner announced to a suitably horrified public, grinning from ear-to-ear with every dubious counterargument and puffing on a cigar with the satisfaction of a man who had achieved his goal and then some.